 Women praying in a mixed assembly: “When they arrived, they went upstairs to the room where they were staying.
 Those present were Peter, John, James and Andrew; Philip and Thomas, Bartholomew and Matthew; James son of Alphaeus and Simon the Zealot, and Judas son of James.
 They all joined together constantly in prayer, along with the women and Mary the mother of Jesus, and with his brothers.
 In those days Peter stood up among the believers (a group numbering about a hundred and twenty) and said, “Brothers and sisters, the Scripture had to be fulfilled in which the Holy Spirit spoke long ago through David concerning Judas, who served as guide for those who arrested Jesus. …”

 For even more passages showing women leading and having authority over men and speaking in a mixed assembly, see the Sources & Notes section below.

-Scriptural analysis reveals it is highly likely the verses said to exclude women are Paul saying to the church at Corinth and Timothy, respectively:
+Scriptural analysis reveals it is highly likely the verses said to exclude women are instead Paul saying to the church at Corinth and to Timothy about his trip to the church at Ephesus, respectively:

 - 1 Cor 14:34-35: Married women are not to speak disruptive (non-submissive) questions in the assembly; instead they should ask those to their husbands at home.
 To do otherwise causes a disgrace.